 Yes, if you make all or the overwhelming majority of your sales to VAT-registered businesses, because you will be able to reclaim VAT on any business expenses you incur.
 'Voluntary registration' is the term given to becoming VAT registered even though your turnover is below the registration threshold.

 You will need to complete a VAT application form, which is available from HM Revenue & Customs (HMRC).
 This should be completed online, unless you meet one of the very limited exemptions.
 There is no charge for completing the form.
-Once registered, you will then have to complete quarterly VAT returns online - regardless of how you originally registered.
+Once registered, you will then have to complete quarterly VAT returns online - regardless of how you originally registered and pay your VAT bill.

 Currently, my turnover is too low, but if it looks like I'll exceed the threshold next year...